tetrakup/cyclist_detection/README.md

 ```sh
 pip install -r requirements.txt
 ```
+## Trained Model Weight
+For access to the trained model weights, please contact us at: ataysuatceylan@gmail.com

 "Stock footage used in the project introduction is provided by Videvo, downloaded from www.videvo.net."